-Max. number of pending requests Maximum number of requests without responses in a single Modbus session.
+Max. number of pending requests Maximum number of requests without responses in a single session.
 This value has to be between 1 and 512 seconds (default value: 10).
-Maximum request duration (seconds) This value is the period after which Modbus requests without responses will be deleted.
+Maximum request duration (seconds) This value is the period after which requests without responses will be deleted.
 This value has to be between 1 and 3600 seconds (default value: 10).
-Support serial gateways If this option is selected, you will allow protocol scans for Modbus traffic heading to the TCP Modbus gateway to the serial port (in this case, Modbus messages will have fields containing particular values).
-Modbus settings Maximum message This value makes it possible to restrict the size allowed for a Modbus message.
-It has to be between 8 and 4096 (default value: 260).
+Support serial gateways If this option is selected, you will allow protocol scans for Modbus traffic heading to the TCP Modbus gateway to the serial port (in this case, Modbus messages will have J. fields containing particular values).